chilla55/docker-images/orbat/README.md

 ## Volume Persistence

-Two volumes store persistent data:
+One volume stores all persistent data:
-- `orbat_app` - Git repository and application files
+- `orbat_app` - Git repository, node_modules, and all application files
-- `orbat_node_modules` - Node.js dependencies

 ## Update Process